Enterprise Admin Dashboard

 In this case, you'll still see the SSO Setup tab.
 However, instead of seeing the setup form on that page, you'll instead find information on how to manage your SSO settings through Atlassian Access.

 Atlassian Access SSO

-If your Trello Enterprise uses Atlassian Access for SSO, you'll see an Atlassian Access tab on your Enterprise Dashboard.
+SSO for Trello is enforced through Atlassian Access.
+If you've linked your Trello Enterprise with an Atlassian Org, that link will show here.
+If you haven't linked your Trello Enterprise with an Atlassian Org, this is where it's done!
 For more on connecting Enterprise to Atlassian Access, see Linking a Trello Enterprise to an Atlassian Organization.

 The API Tokens tab allows Admin to see the personal server tokens from third-party integrations and Trello Mobile app sessions that managed Enterprise members have authorized.
 Admin can filter by Power-Up and Mobile Session token type and delete the API tokens to remove authorization to the integration.